scrapinghub/web-poet/docs/page-objects/rules.rst

 When using the :func:`~handle_urls` decorator, its ``include``, ``exclude``, and ``priority`` parameters are used to create a :class:`~url_matcher.Patterns` object.
-When creating an :class:`~.ApplyRule` object manually, you must create a :class:`~url_matcher.Patterns` object manually and pass it to the ``for_patterns`` parameter of :class:`~.ApplyRule`.
+When creating an :class:`~.ApplyRule` object manually, you must create a :class:`~url_matcher.Patterns` object yourself and pass it to the ``for_patterns`` parameter of :class:`~.ApplyRule`.